Los Angeles area hit by possible rare tornado - KESQ

 At least one person was injured after what might have been a rare tornado hit a city just southeast of Los Angeles Wednesday, city officials said.

-The “intense microcell” hit an industrial area of the city, Montebello Public Information Officer Michael Chee told CNN, and at least one commercial building was damaged.
+The “intense microcell” hit an industrial area of the city, Montebello Public Information Officer Michael Chee told CNN.
+At least 17 buildings were damaged, 11 so severely the fire department deemed them too dangerous to use, Chee said.

 “There was flying debris and everything!!!!” tweeted one person who shared a video of the storm.
 The video zooms in on a mass of dark gray clouds consuming the sky and tapering down toward land.